 The benefits of submitting a Wells notice disclosure relate to the possibility of terminating the investigation without charges being filed.
 Since the decision to issue a Wells notice is based on the evidence already obtained (which is sufficient to support a preliminary recommendation of charges), in many cases submitting a Wells notice disclosure is essentially an opportunity to set the record straight.
 If Division personnel have overlooked relevant facts or legal issues, submitting a Wells notice disclosure may serve to reverse the Division’s recommendations.

 What are the Drawbacks of Submitting a Wells Notice Disclosure to the SEC Enforcement Division?

 The drawbacks of submitting a Wells notice disclosure relate to the risks of voluntarily submitting information to the SEC.
 While this is not inherently dangerous, Wells notice recipients must be very careful not to disclose any information that is counter to their interests.
-Working with experienced securities fraud defense counsel allows Wells notice recipients to allay this concern, and to make fully-informed decisions with their best interests in mind.
+Working with experienced securities fraud defense counsel familiar with wells submission allows Wells notice recipients to allay this concern, and to make fully-informed decisions with their best interests in mind.

 Speak with a Securities Fraud Defense Lawyer at Oberheiden P.C.

 If you would like more information about our lawyers’ experience on both sides of federal securities fraud investigations, we encourage you to get in touch with our law firm.
 To discuss your Wells notice with a senior securities fraud defense lawyer in confidence, call 888-680-1745 or request a complimentary consultation online now.